jdillman/Commenter/README.md

 }
 ```

-## Phase 3 UI State ##
+## UI State ##

 Using the mockups and acceptance criteria as a guide I start the Redux store  design.
-I identifiy the following actions.
+I identifiy the following actions and comment structure needed

 * Fetch all comments for a productId
 * Sortable by date
 * Add your own comment
 * Delete your comment

-Comment structure
+Comment Structure
 ```
 {
   avatar: <string>,